PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-role-assignments-group-powershell.md

     $groupId = "11111111-1111-1111-1111-111111111111"
     ```

-1. Kullanarak Kimliğini alın [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) komutu.
+1. Get the ID of your subscription using the [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) command.

     ```azurepowershell
     Get-AzSubscription